 Which bands did you follow when you grew up, and how much were you were into Saxon in their early days?

-Doug Scarratt: I grew up more with bands like Deep Purple, Led Zeppelin and Black Sabbath.
+Doug Scarratt: I grew up more with bands like Deep Purple, Led Zeppelin, and Black Sabbath.
 When the new wave of heavy metal was happening, I was not listening to rock and metal so much.
 I still liked it, but I was listening to a lot of different types of music.
 So I really liked Saxon and Motorhead and Judas Priest.
 But they weren’t the kind of band so much I was listening to them.
 I was a guitar teacher, so I did use to teach quite a lot of students how to play Saxon riffs.
-Which seems really bizarre that I ended up in the band, because obviously I had no idea that that would happen at the time.
+It seems really bizarre that I ended up in the band because, obviously, I had no idea that that would happen at the time.

-Are there any particular albums which were your personal favorites?
+Are there any particular albums that were your personal favorites?

 Doug Scarratt: From the ’70s?
-I really liked HOUSES OF THE HOLY album, Led Zeppelin.
-But I was a massive fan of Pink Floyd and so I liked CLOSE TO THE EDGE.
-Most people’s favorite of Floyd is THE DARK SIDE OF THE MOON, but mine is CLOSE TO THE EDGE because I do like quite trippy music.
-Sabbath, I liked the MASTERS OF REALITY album as well and the first album was great.
-It’s very difficult to pick one.
-But for guitar wise, I loved Paul Kossoff and Robin Trower.
+I really liked HOUSES OF THE HOLY album Led Zeppelin.
+But I was a massive fan of Pink Floyd, and so I liked CLOSE TO THE EDGE.
+Most people’s favorite of Floyd is THE DARK SIDE OF THE MOON, but mine is CLOSE TO THE EDGE because I like quite trippy music.
+Sabbath, I liked the MASTERS OF REALITY album as well, and the first album was great.
+It isn’t easy to pick one.
+But for guitar-wise, I loved Paul Kossoff and Robin Trower.
 I was a massive fan of Robin Trower when I was 13-14.

 Doug Scarratt: My favorite Saxon album?
-Probably POWER & THE GLORY actually.
+Probably POWER & THE GLORY, actually.
 WHEELS OF STEEL, I liked.
 I probably liked that much stronger for whatever reason.
-But of the older albums it’s hard to choose there, it’s hard to choose between them.
-But back then I think POWER & THE GLORY was… I know it was later, but I really liked it.
+But of the older albums, it’s hard to choose there, and it’s hard to choose between them.
+But back then, I think POWER & THE GLORY was… I know it was later, but I really liked it.
 What is your favorite Saxon album?

 Doug Scarratt: Yeah, which will influence what’s your favorite.
 I think probably “Crusader “is the strongest song on the CRUSADER album.

-I agree and now afterwards, there are much stronger Saxon albums released before and after CRUSADER but it’s still my favorite because it was the first one “Laughs”
+I agree, and now afterward, there are much stronger Saxon albums released before and after CRUSADER, but it’s still my favorite because it was the first one, “Laughs.”

-Motorhead have had their difficulties but Saxon also had some issues when Nigel Glockler fell seriously ill last year.
+Motorhead has had their difficulties, but Saxon also had some issues when Nigel Glockler fell seriously ill last year.
 That must have been a difficult time for the band?

 Doug Scarratt: Yeah.
-There was this time last year that was pretty shocking and it came from nowhere.
-In the morning we were in New Castle and in the morning he was completely fine.
-There was about four, five more shows left at the end of what was a long tour.
+There was this time last year that was pretty shocking, and it came from nowhere.
+In the morning, we were in New Castle, and in the morning, he was completely fine.
+There were about four, five more shows left at the end of what was a long tour.
 We were all very, very tired by then.
-Then it was day-off and then he just had a headache in the evening and was vomiting.
+Then it was day-off, and then he just had a headache in the evening and was vomiting.
 We thought maybe it was a bit of exhaustion, migraine.
 But then it just got worse.
 The rest you know about, he was rushed into hospital with an aneurysm.

 But he’s doing 100% ok now?

 Doug Scarratt: He’s fine.
-A lot of people don’t recover at all and even if they do recover, they have some paralysis.
-He was very lucky.
+Many people don’t recover at all, and even if they recover, they have some paralysis.
+He was fortunate.
 He was back out on tour within like four, five months.
-He was back to the full strength, amazing really.
+He was back to the full strength, amazing, really.

-Doug Scarratt: Depending on which part of the brain it affects, but he’s back to his same self.
-Apparently he’s been told that it’s unlikely that it would happen again and that he can do anything he wants to now.
+Doug Scarratt: Depending on which part of the brain it affects, he’s back to his same self.
+Apparently, he’s been told that it’s unlikely that it would happen again and that he can do anything he wants to now.

 He doesn’t even have to reduce his red wine drinking habits?
 “Laughs”

-Doug Scarratt: No, no. He did at first, but they haven’t said that he can’t.
-Obviously no doctor is going to tell you, go ahead and get pissed and fucked up as much as you like.
+Doug Scarratt: No, no. He did at first, but they haven’t said that he couldn’t.
+Obviously, no doctor is going to tell you, go ahead and get pissed and fucked up as much as you like.
 That’s not the way.
-No, he can still have a drink and as much as the rest of us he seems totally fine.
+No, he can still have a drink, and as much as the rest of us, he seems totally fine.

-Doug Scarratt: With Sven, obviously because we had to reschedule the shows that were canceled in December and Nigel wasn’t well enough at that stage.
+Doug Scarratt: With Sven, obviously because we had to reschedule the canceled shows in December, and Nigel wasn’t well enough at that stage.
 So we had to go with the only dates that were available for the British shows.
-So Sven had been Nigel’s guitar tech for the entire tour and before that actually.
-It was an obvious choice really, because he played through the songs in the sound check with us.
-He knew quite a lot of the songs and he was an up and coming drama.
+So Sven had been Nigel’s guitar tech for the entire tour and before that, actually.
+It was an obvious choice, really, because he played through the songs in the soundcheck with us.
+He knew quite a lot of the songs, and he was an up-and-coming drama.
 It’s just an easy, obvious choice.
-So he did that tour with us and he’s doing the next two shows with us after today.
+So he did that tour with us, and he’s doing the next two shows with us after today.
 Because Nigel has to… Because these two shows were canceled because of Phil being sick, the Berlin, Hamburg shows.
-So they’ve added onto the end of the tour.
-We would have all been finishing tonight actually and going home tomorrow, but Nigel was moving to America.
+So they’ve added to the end of the tour.
+We would have been finishing tonight actually and going home tomorrow, but Nigel was moving to America.
 So the containers are arriving in a couple of days, in two days’ time.
-The huge containers to ship everything to America is moving there in a week and his wife has got a bad back.
-So he just couldn’t do it and it wasn’t changeable.
+The huge containers to ship everything to America are moving there in a week, and his wife has a bad back.
+So he couldn’t do it, and it wasn’t changeable.

-If I remember right, Nigel has spent a lot of time in US during the last few years.
-I was thinking that he actually lived there already but it seems that I was wrong…
+If I remember right, Nigel has spent a lot of time in the US during the last few years.
+I thought that he actually lived there already, but it seems that I was wrong…

-I must ask, how might Nigel’s moving to US will affect his future in the band?
+I must ask, how might Nigel’s moving to the US affect his future in the band?

-Doug Scarratt: We’ve discussed that, it should be fine.
-If we have a group of festivals he’ll fly in and he knows enough people in England there.
-He’ll just stay in England for that block of time and obviously when we’re on tour, he’ll just fly in the beginning of the tour and fly back.
+Doug Scarratt: We’ve discussed that it should be fine.
+If we have a group of festivals, he’ll fly in, and he knows enough people in England there.
+He’ll stay in England for that block of time, and obviously, when we’re on tour, he’ll fly at the beginning of the tour and fly back.
 So we’re all used to living a long way apart.
 Biff and Paul live in the North of England and for me to drive there is like five hours, something like four or five hours.
-Nibbs lives in Germany, me and Nigel have always lived in the same town.
+Nibbs lives in Germany, Nigel and I have always lived in the same town.
 So we were in a band before Saxon.
 So I’ll be losing a friend that lives around the corner.
 I won’t be losing him, but I won’t be able to pop around for a cup of tea anymore.

 Doug Scarratt: I guess obviously we’ve got the next part of the Motorhead – tour after Christmas throughout and for the end of January and all of February.
-In UK and more Europe again.
+In the UK and more Europe again.
 Then unclear, I’m not sure.
-But then there is lots of festivals coming in now.
+But then there are lots of festivals coming in now.
 So we may do another tour, but I’m not sure where or.
-But then will go through the festivals and then we’ll do another tour for the rest of the year.
+But then we will go through the festivals, and then we’ll do another tour for the rest of the year.

-Is that going to be your own headline tour on the fall?
+Is that going to be your own headline tour in the fall?

 Doug Scarratt: Maybe, unless we find another good package that works.
 It’s not really decided yet.

-Are there some certain band or bands you would like to tour with in the future?
+Are there some certain bands or bands you would like to tour with in the future?

-Doug Scarratt: I think we would probably….Saxon and Accept would be quite good package?
+Doug Scarratt: I think we would probably….Saxon and Accept would be quite a good package?
 I think that it would be quite a good package.
-We’ve had a great time with Judas Priest in America as well, that worked really nicely.
-Again, older bands of this era it works great as a package.
-People like it I think.
+We’ve had a great time with Judas Priest in America as well, which worked really nicely.
+Again, older bands of this era work great as a package.
+People like it, I think.

-He likes to do things certain ways, and I like it.
-The Accept album’s he has done are excellent.
-In my taste they’re as good as the old ones.
+He likes to do things in certain ways, and I like it.
+The Accept albums he has done are excellent.
+In my taste, they’re as good as the old ones.
 But when you’re in the studio with Andy, how much does he bring his ideas to the band?
 How to create, how to do this and that, or does he let you do what you want?

-Doug Scarratt: Creatively writing wise, he pretty much lets us do what we want.
-As the kind of producer, he does have a say if there is something he doesn’t like.
-He doesn’t have much to do with the song writing.
-He might suggest certain sounds, but as far as the writing goes not very much.
+Doug Scarratt: Creatively writing-wise, he pretty much lets us do what we want.
+As the kind of producer who does have a say if there is something, he doesn’t like.
+He doesn’t have much to do with the songwriting.
+He might suggest certain sounds, but as far as the writing goes, not very much.